 - Determine whether long-term actions are necessary.
 These may include:

-- requiring the subject of the report to change their behavior for one or more years, or permanently.
+- Requiring the subject of the report to change their behavior for one or more years, or permanently.

-- making a public statement regarding Readercon's actions during or after the convention.
+- Making a public statement regarding Readercon's actions during or after the conference.
 If Readercon makes a public statement regarding actions taken in response to a report, the statement must safeguard confidentiality as much as possible.

-Reports will be made to email@example.com.
-The safety committee chair will approximate the at-con procedures as closely as possible, beginning with assigning two responders - a listener and a procedures person- to read the emailed report and determine whether and how to investigate the incident.
-After these responders provide the results of the investigation to the safety committee chair, the chair will convene a working group, which will proceed as described above.
+Reports should be made to firstname.lastname@example.org.
+The Safety Chair(s) will approximate the at-con procedures as closely as possible, beginning with assigning two responders - a Listener and a Procedures Person - to read the emailed report and determine whether and how to investigate the incident.
+After these responders provide the results of the investigation to the Safety Chair(s), the chair(s) will convene a working group, which will proceed as described above.

 What do we feel is an appropriate response to a particular type of incident?